Forecast-it/API_V1/sections/userStoryTypes.md

    "url":"https://api.forecast.it/api/v1/userStoryTypes/1",
    "id":1,
    "name":"Development",
-   "description":"This is a regular development user story", "userstories":[
+   "description":"This is a regular development user story" }
-      (See JSON for GET User Story), ...
-   ]
-}
 ```